Mar Athanasius College of Engineering: Sanskriti

 Sanskriti is the annual national level cultural fest of Mar Athanasius College of Engineering Kothamangalam.

 Takshak

 Takshak is the annual national technical fest of Mar Athanasius College of Engineering Kothamangalam.

+Innovation and Entrepreneurship Development Centre (IEDC MACE)

+IEDC MACE is a flagship initiative of Kerala Startup Mission to promote innovation and entrepreneurial culture among the student and academic fraternity in the educational institutions and to develop institutional mechanisms to foster techno-entrepreneurship for generation of wealth and employment.

 IEEE (Institution of Electrical and Electronics Engineers)

 IEEE MACE chapter is a very active student club which is gaining global level recognitions consecutively.
 Darrel Chong student activity award 2022 (Gold), HAC/SIGHT Project 22 ($4,844), IEEE MGA Outstanding Branch Chapter Advisor and IEEE MGA Outstanding Branch Chapter Counselor are few among them received from IEEE international in 2022 for their outstanding performances.